crossbario/autobahn-python/doc/wamp/programming.rst

 Registering Procedures
 ......................

 To make a procedure available for remote calling, the procedure needs to be *registered*.

-Registering a procedure is done by calling :func:`autobahn.wamp.interfaces.ICallee.register`.
+Registering a procedure is done by calling :func:`autobahn.wamp.interfaces.ICallee.register` from a session.

 Here is an example using **Twisted**

-Twisted

 .. code-block:: python
    :linenos: